holidaycheck/mesos-in-the-box/README.md

 Setup of HolidayCheck AG "dust project" cluster based on docker images.

-This setup was made as a PoC to see if rollout of mesos+marathon+infrastructure infrastructure is possible via dockers only.
+This setup was made as a PoC to see if rollout of mesos+marathon+docker infrastructure is possible via dockers only.

 Also it can serve as a temporary mesos cluster for experimental and development purposes.